April 30, 2004

 A new blog I dig

 Z's not dead, baby, but it seems everyone around him is.
-He's
+He's a Portuguese Goth who works as a gravedigger.

 In the end of the morning, when I was taking care of some flowers that I planted last week, I heard the church bells toll, anouncing the death of someone.
 Ding ding, dong; ding ding, dong.
 It was a woman.
 If it were at man, the beels would go dong dong, ding.
 It came to my mind the people that are in the city hospital....Constantina, my cousin in third degree, her grandmother was first degree cousin of my grandmother.
 Constantina opened her wrists.
 I din't believe that it could be her.
 It was the third time that she opened her wrists.
 I never believed that she really wanted to kill herself.
 She knew her husband would arrive and she opened her wrists a few minutes before that.
 I can imagine her husband driving her to hospital.
 Just a few metters before the city hospital, they crashed against other car.
 I can imagine the paramedics surprise when they arrived at the car crash and found a woman that bumped her head and had her wrists open.
 She stayed in hospital because of the head bump.
 I never believed that she really wanted to kill herself.
 She just wants her husband to notice her.
 She is just sad.